-Safeguarding Role Name School Role Designated Safeguarding Lead Aneesa Hussain Assistant Headteacher (Personal Development) Deputy Designated Safeguarding Lead Zahid Iqbal Assistant Headteacher (Behaviour and culture) Deputy Designated Safeguarding Lead Zoe Howard DDSL Deputy Designated Safeguarding Lead Michelle Celino DDSL
+Safeguarding Role Name School Role Designated Safeguarding Lead Danielle Samuel Deputy Headteacher (Behaviour and Culture) Deputy Designated Safeguarding Lead Sabia Sait DDSL and Vulnerable Student Admissions Deputy Designated Safeguarding Lead Zoe Howard DDSL and Safeguarding Admin

-- We have four named members of staff who are trained to the Level 3 Designated Safeguarding Lead standard. - The team is led by the Designated Safeguarding Lead who is also the qualified Senior Mental Health Lead and Assistant Headteacher. - The DSL works closely with two full-time non-teaching DDSLs and one DDSL who is also part of senior leadership
+- We have four named members of staff who are trained to the Level 3 Designated Safeguarding Lead standard. - The team is led by the Designated Safeguarding Lead who is also the qualified Senior Mental Health Lead, Operation Encompass Lead and Deputy Headteacher. - The DSL works closely with two full-time non-teaching DDSLs.